Table of contents:

 Good Hotels

-We classify everything over €200 as good hotels.
+We classify everything that costs over €200 as good hotels.
 Perfect for people who want to stay well in Japan.

-If you don't have to watch your budget, you can primarily focus on what you like!
-There are some incredibly chic hotels in Tokyo - so you're guaranteed to find a real highlight!
+If you don’t have to worry about your budget, you can primarily go by what you like!
+There are extremely stylish hotels in Tokyo – so you are guaranteed to find a real highlight!

 Mitsui Garden Hotel

-"Overlooking the city and Tokyo Bay, the Mitsui Garden Hotel Ginza Premier was renovated in March 2013 and features elegant, stylish rooms.
-Shinbashi Station is a 4-minute walk away and Ginza is a 10-minute walk away.
-Free Wi-Fi is available throughout the property." - Source: Booking.com
+"With views of the city and Tokyo Bay, the Mitsui Garden Hotel Ginza Premier, renovated in March 2013, awaits you.
+Enjoy elegant, stylish rooms.
+Within a 4-minute walk, you reach Shimbashi Station, and within a 10-minute walk, the Ginza district.
+You can use the free Wi-Fi in all areas of the accommodation." - Source: Booking.com

-"The Prince Hotel offers you 15 restaurants and bars, 2 swimming pools and its own aquarium.
-The property is located right next to Shinagawa JR Station, from where Tokyo Haneda Airport can be reached by train in just 25 minutes.
-The 39-storey hotel has stunning views of Tokyo and free Wi-Fi throughout the property." - Source: Booking.com
+"The Prince Hotel offers you 15 dining and drinking venues, 2 pools, and its own aquarium.
+The accommodation is located directly next to Shinagawa JR Station, from which Tokyo-Haneda Airport can be reached by train in just 25 minutes.
+The 39-story hotel has a beautiful view of Tokyo and free Wi-Fi throughout the building." - Source: Booking.com

 Hostels

-Hostels are much simpler than hotels, but they are perfect if you are traveling alone or like to meet other travelers.
-Bathrooms and common areas are usually shared with other travelers.
-Very popular in Japan are capsule hotels, where the beds are separated.
-So you have a hostel flair and still relatively much privacy.
+Hostels are significantly simpler than hotels but are perfect if you are either traveling alone or like to meet other travelers.
+Most often, bathrooms and common rooms are shared with other travelers.
+Very popular in Japan are Capsule Hotels, where the beds are separated.
+This way, you have hostel flair and still comparatively a lot of privacy.

 Buena Àrte Hostel

-"Located in Tokyo, 300 meters from Yokoamicho Park, Buena Àrte Hostel offers air-conditioned accommodations and a bar.
-Among the facilities of this property are a restaurant, a 24-hour front desk and a shared lounge, along with free Wi-Fi throughout the property." - Source: Booking.com
+"In Tokyo, 300 m from Yokoamicho Park, Buena Àrte Hostel offers air-conditioned accommodations and a bar.
+The accommodation features a restaurant, a 24-hour reception, and a common lounge, as well as free Wi-Fi throughout the property." - Source: Booking.com

 Mustard Hotel Shibuya

-"Mustard Hotel Shibuya offers air-conditioned accommodations in Tokyo, 600 meters from Kin Hachimangu Shrine.
-The property features a bar.
-Additional facilities at the property include a restaurant, a 24-hour front desk and a shared kitchen. " - Source: Booking.com
+"Mustard Hotel Shibuya offers you air-conditioned accommodations in Tokyo, 600 m from Kin Hachimangu Shrine.
+The accommodation features a bar.
+Other facilities include a restaurant, a 24-hour reception, and a shared kitchen." - Source: Booking.com

 Samurai Hostel Asakusa